"False"

 • Sewing machines

-• Industrial machine for overlock and leather
+• Industrial machine for overlock, straight stitch, and leather

 • Embroidery machine

-• Software for creating your own embroidery
+• Software for creating your own embroidery for the embroidery machine

 • Cutting plotter and heat press machine for labels and t-shirt prints